cooki3s-security/msf-oneliner/README.md

 ## MSF-Oneliner

-Concept behind msf-oneliner is simple, its just making thing done faster with metasploit framework.
+Concept behind msf-oneliner is simple, its just generate a faster input listener and auto-pasting it into the Metasploit framework.

 ### Installation
 ```